- Home

 Broker vs. Self-Filing

 If your broker will be receiving the refund on your behalf, they'll need a CBP Form 4811 on file designating them as the notify party for the payment.
+This must be set up before you submit your CAPE Declaration – it cannot be added afterward.

 Frequently Asked Questions